Divyavarma01/BirthdayMessage/README.md

-# BirthdayMessage
+🎂 Birthday Message Generator
+📖 Overview

-The Birthday Message Generator is a simple and interactive web application developed using HTML, CSS, JavaScript, and Bootstrap.
-The main purpose of this application is to generate a random birthday message based on user input.
+The Birthday Message Generator is a simple web application that generates random birthday messages based on user input.
+Users can enter their birthday and choose the type of message they want to receive—either a nice message or a funny/teasing message.

+This project is built using HTML, CSS, JavaScript, and Bootstrap, and demonstrates basic web development concepts like DOM manipulation and randomization.

+🚀 Features
+🎉 Enter birthday using a date picker
+😊 Choose between Nice and Tease messages
+🎲 Random message generation
+📱 Responsive design using Bootstrap

+🛠️ Technologies Used
+HTML5 – Structure
+CSS3 – Styling
+Bootstrap 5 – UI and responsiveness
+JavaScript (ES6) – Logic and interactivity